 Influencing hearts and minds at home to achieve foreign policy objectives abroad isn’t anything new, but many people have become increasingly skeptical of half-truths in the mainstream media that help promote regime change in other countries.
 As public trust wanes and more critical questions are being asked about the real agenda around intervention, are we becoming more aware of modern day propaganda?

-It speaks volumes about the limitations of our democracy that a small group of academics are being attacked on the front page of the newspaper simply for doing their job.
-So does The Times smear piece show us the limits of what journalists and academics are now allowed to question?
+It speaks volumes about the limitations of our democracy that a small group of academics and journalists are being attacked by the BBC and Times, simply for doing their job.
+Do their respective smear campaigns show us the limits of what we are now allowed to question?

 For many years the British tabloid press has had a monopoly on how the working class perceives themselves and their communities.
 But tabloid power is waning, creating an opportunity to tell a different story.
 One that’s more human and intricate.
 Not designed to divide, fool and rule.
 Joining us to work out if we are wiser to media manipulation or complicit in it are Aaron Reeves, associate professorial research fellow at the International inequalities Institute at the London School of Economics and Dr James Alan Anslow a writer and researcher in depth psychology, and former tabloid journalist.